 a.
-ALPINE REHABILITATION & NURSING CENTER will implement Confirmed or Suspected Outbreak of
+ALPINE REHABILITATION & NURSING CENTER will implement Confirmed or Suspected Outbreak of Communicable Diseases Policy and Procedure (Attachment 1) as needed.

 - b.
-An outbreak of most communicable diseases can be defined as one of the following: - One case of an infection that is highly communicable; - > Trends that are ten (10) percent (or more) above the historical rate of infection for the facility; or - Occurrence of three (3) or more cases of the same infection over a specified period of time and in a defined area; - Anything exceeding the endemic rate, 3 or more influenza-like illness occurring within 72 hours, or a single case if unusual for the facility; - A single case of influenza, COVID-19, SARS, MERS, Ebola and Zika 19 is reportable to the local Department of Health.
+An outbreak of most communicable diseases can be defined as one of the following: - > One case of an infection that is highly communicable; - > Trends that are ten (10) percent (or more) above the historical rate of infection for the facility; or - > Occurrence of three (3) or more cases of the same infection over a specified period of time and in a defined area; - Anything exceeding the endemic rate, 3 or more influenza-like illness occurring within 72 hours, or a single case if unusual for the facility; - A single case of influenza, COVID-19, SARS, MERS, Ebola and Zika 19 is reportable to the local Department of Health.